Guido07111975/the-classicpress-theme-beta/README.md

 * Fully updated stylesheet
 * Many minor changes in code
 * To improve the HTML-structure, a few IDs and CSS-classes have been changed (mostly in files header.php and footer.php)
-* Users with custom theme styling, may have to update their custom CSS
+* Users with custom theme styling, may have to update this

 = Version 1.0.0
 * Initial release